© Sydney Theatre School | Sydney Theatre Management Pty Ltd.

 “This production, directed by Mark Matthews, recognises not only the tragedy of Nora’s plight but also the humour of her situation…Ibsen’s A Doll’s House is an important work and this production is one of the few I’ve seen to do it justice”.

 “Matthews’ direction strikes all the right notes as Ibsen’s story unfolds…Go see!
-One scene of A Doll’s House has more dramatic force than some complete plays that are currently running in
+One scene of A Doll’s House has more dramatic force than some complete plays that are currently running in Sydney at the moment”.

 “Ibsen’s A Doll’s House (directed by Mark Matthews) is a first rate piece of theatre by any standard…The acting by the entire cast is superb, as are the directing and designs”.
-The Australian Jewish News

 “This is a most exciting production of a difficult play (Measure for Measure).
 Under the direction of Mark Matthews, the play was performed with great power and passion by all concerned in what was ultimately a thought-provoking production”.